Sdim: A Qudit Stabilizer Simulator: Background on qudit stabilizers

 The $SUM$ gate conditionally applies $X^i$ on the target wire, and $\mathcal{F}$ is the $d$-dimensional discrete Fourier transform.
 The phase gate $P'$ appends a phase that is quadratic in its computational basis label~\cite{gottesmanqeccbook}.

 As an example, consider the state

 which is the result of the following Clifford circuit:

 Clifford operations alone cannot achieve universal quantum computation.
-In fact, a choice of any single non-Clifford operation completes the set of gates needed for universal QC.
-A common choice is the $T$ gate, creating the Clifford+$T$ universal gate set.
-However, simulating this gate set is costly in general \cite{Campbell_nature_review_2017}.
+A choice of any single non-Clifford gate, commonly the $T$ gate, operation completes the set of gates needed for universal QC, but simulating this gate set is costly in general \cite{Campbell_nature_review_2017}.